18F/handbook/_pages/about-us/tts-history.md

 ## Our values

 * **Inclusion**
-    We put people first and celebrate what bring us together and makes each of us unique to meet the public’s needs.
+    We put people first and celebrate what brings us together and makes each of us unique to meet the public’s needs.

 * **Integrity**
     We are present, transparent, and honest to enable accessible and trustworthy innovation.